Your browser is not supported for this experience.

 Free electric-powered buses cruise up and down the 16-block tree-lined retail core of downtown Denver, also home to hotels, restaurants, office buildings, residences and public spaces.
 Hop on at any intersection on 16th Street between Civic Center Station at Broadway near the Colorado State Capitol and Denver Union Station on the west end.
 A few short blocks from the mall get you to the Denver Performing Arts Complex, Colorado Convention Center, Larimer Square, Coors Field and LoDo (Lower Downtown).
 You can also access light rail and make connections for buses throughout the metro area and to Boulder, Golden, Longmont and Denver International Airport.

 With a robust population of outdoor enthusiasts, it’s no surprise that a web of dedicated bike paths weaves through Denver and its edges.
+The city has multiple bike parks, 850 miles of paved, off-street biking and walking trails.
 You can, for example, ride from Cherry Creek State Park in southeast Denver to Cuernavaca Park on the northwest side of downtown.
 The 15-mile paved path follows along Cherry Creek to where it meets the South Platte River at Confluence Park.
-In fact, there are approximately 85 miles of paved urban bike trails in metro Denver.

-If your preference is doing all of the pedaling on your own, Mile High Bike Tours offers a downtown Denver tour that follows riverside paths, city bike lanes and neighborhood streets over a distance of about 10 miles.
+Mile High Bike Tours offers a downtown Denver tour that follows riverside paths, city bike lanes and neighborhood streets over a distance of about 10 miles.
 This guided 2.5-hour tour highlights historic and public buildings, architecture, professional sports stadiums, public art installations, parks and outdoor venues.
-The Bike and Brew Tour includes all the same sights and attractions as the Denver City Tour as well RiNo at the end, where guides take cyclists past numerous breweries and through colorful alleys adorned with murals and graffiti.
+The Bike and Brew Tour includes all the same sights and attractions as the Denver City Tour as well as RiNo at the end, where guides take cyclists past numerous breweries and through colorful alleys adorned with murals and graffiti.
 This excursion ends with craft beer sampling at one of the breweries.

 From late May to early August, the vintage Denver Trolley departs from REI/Confluence Park every 30 minutes with stops at Downtown Aquarium and Children's Museum of Denver at Marsico Campus from 10 a.m. to 5 p.m.
 During football season, the trolley also shuttles riders from REI/Confluence Park to Empower Field on Denver Broncos home game days (check for schedule updates online).

 It's a fun adventure for the family, a classy way to arrive at the theater or a quintessential romantic ride.
-In any case, it's a delight to sit up high snuggled under a blanket in a carriage drawn by magnificent draft horses.
+In any case, it's a delight to sit up high, snuggled under a blanket in a carriage drawn by magnificent draft horses.
 As you slowly clip-clop along the streets, get a completely different perspective of the sights and lights of downtown Denver.
-Customize your tour with any number of carriage drivers found parked along the 16th Street Pedestrian Promenade or book online with companies such as Irish Rose Drafts and Blue Moon Carriages online.
+Customize your tour with any number of carriage drivers found parked along the 16th Street pedestrian promenade or book online with companies such as Irish Rose Drafts and Blue Moon Carriages.

 Denver offers numerous services for disabled travelers to make their visit more pleasant, beginning with their arrival at the Denver International…